leozhangcs/leozhangcs.github.io/_pages/team.md

 ---

-I have a small group at Griffith and Deakin, and I also remotely supervise research students.
+I have a small group at Griffith, and I also remotely supervise research students.

 ### Current Members:
 - Fang Long (2025.10-now, PhD student@Griffith)